 Pen swatch pages are super useful.

-Secondly, they are useful to learn how the color will look in your notebook.
+Secondly, they are useful for learning how the color will look in your notebook.

-Many notebooks have an ivory tint, which means that the colors in them will look different from what you have on your marker.
+Many notebooks have an ivory tint, meaning their colors will look different from what you have on your marker.

 And finally, it’s a great way to easily see all the colors available to you.